 I’m also constantly refering back to a YouTube tutorial series by The Cherno which goes a bit fast for me but is really good nonetheless.

-I do tend to be a bit scattershot about learning which isn’t all that helpful, jumping from here to there.
+I tend to be a bit scattershot about learning which isn’t all that helpful, jumping from here to there, making a lot of mistakes because I’ve skimmed over something important.

 And then I had lots of versions of things I was working on – SomeProject_001, 002, 003 – little iterative steps, the latest of which kept breaking but the earlier ones were OK to go back to if I got lost.
 If you have too many versions what you need is version control.
 What I needed was GitHub.